ZacharyBournand/crave-finder/Sprint4.md

 - Dish: It contains the name, price, and decsription of a food item stored in the Yelp Fusion API.
 - Location: It contains a restaurant's 1st & 2nd addresses, city, state, and ZIP code.
 - Restaurant: It contains the ID, name, location, rating, price, service, food category, and dishes offered.
+- Rating: It contains the user's rating, restaurant name, food item, and user ID offered.

 Functions